NFA, Constructive Possession, and How to Stay Out of Jail

 Destructive Device

 “Destructive Devices” include explosive devices and rifled firearms with a bore over 1/2″ or .50 caliber.
-Neither of these pertain to the construction of an AR, so we will not discuss these further.
+Neither of these pertain to the construction of an AR, so we will not discuss these further in this article.

 Any Other Weapon (AOW)

-“Any Other Weapon” is basically any firearm or associated device that cannot be classified as a Title I firearm and does not fit into any other category of Title II items.
+“Any Other Weapon” is basically a junk drawer classification for any firearm or associated device that cannot be classified as a Title I firearm and does not fit into any other category of Title II items.

 Title I versus Title II